argianardi/SinauMysql/README.md

 ![table before alias](/img/tableBeforeAlias.png)

 ```
-SELECT 	id			as 'Kode',
+SELECT  id        AS  'Kode',
-		name		as 'Nama',
+        name      AS  'Nama',
-		category	as	'Kategori',
+        category  AS  'Kategori',
-		price		as	'Harga',
+        price     AS  'Harga',
-		quantity	as	'Stok'
+        quantity  AS  'Stok'
 FROM products;
 ```